the-shahriar/component-responsive-control/README.md

   - The game container component (GameBox) has a max width and max height 360px x 640px (9/16 ratio), if the viewport width is less than 360px or greater than 640px, the container should update according (if the viewport is 320px x 800px then GameBox should be 320px x 569px, or for 800px x 600px, GameBox should be 337.5px x 600px)
 - Fonts should be responsive too, all the config values are provided assuming the GameBox is 360px x 640px, so when it's smaller, the fonts, border-radius etc should updated respectively.
 - Updating all the test cases to make sure the responsiveness is working is highly appreciated.

+## Deliverable

+- Game screen with responsive component design.
+- All the necessary test cases implementation.

 ## How to run